-Want a Motorcycle helmet around $200?
-This helmet is going to be the best choice.
+Want a good-quality bluetooth motorcycle helmet under 200 dollars?
+The Torc T14B Bluetooth Integrated Helmet is going to be the best choice.
 It’s priced high for the given amount of features it has, but trust me, I used this helmet as a daily driver for more than 4 months and after using it, I can say that it is value for money.

 The Torc T14B Full Face Helmet Is the perfect model for those of you who are tech savvy and require more from your helmet than normal durability and strength.

 The helmet retails for $199.99 and it comes in 6 sizes, from extra small to double extra large.
 The expensive price of the helmet can be explained by its shell which is equipped with the Bluetooth technology.
 The Blinc Bluetooth system comes fully installed and integrated with the product.

 What it means is that you can basically use your helmet as Bluetooth enabled headphones by connecting with your smartphone or Tablet.
 This is the perfect helmet for those of you who love listening to music while riding a bike, or if you are going on a long journey and want to buy something that will be easier to use than plugging in your headphones inside your helmet.
 You can also use the helmet to receive calls and listen to directions from Google Maps on your device.